bersalazar/salazr.dev/content/about.md

 layout: about
 ---

-I'm currently part of [Adaptive Consulting](https://weareadaptive.com) where I work as a site reliability engineer, building tools to manage cloud infrastructure and apps.
+I'm currently part of [Adaptive Consulting](https://weareadaptive.com) where I work as a site reliability engineer, building tools to manage cloud infrastructure and operating highly performant trading technology.

 All of us have [multiple personas](https://sive.rs/dw) based on our interests.
 Mine are: